7 Chicken Poop Colors and Their Meaning

 • Kidney Disease: If your Dekalb Browns are on a high-protein diet and aren’t getting enough water, expect white, pasty poop.

-7. Black Feces: Gastrointestinal Hemorrhages and Toxicities
+7. Black Feces: Gastrointestinal Hemorrhages and Toxicities\

-Black Chicken Poop Color by Alpha Agventure Farms
+Black Chicken Poop Color

 Black droppings usually mean digested blood—bad news.